Michael F. Jacobson: Sodium

-He has led efforts to reduce the sodium content of processed foods, such as soups, snack foods, and processed meats.
+He has led campaigns beginning in 1978 to reduce the sodium content of processed foods, such as soups, snack foods, and processed meats, as well as restaurant meals.
 Excess consumption of sodium increases the risk of high blood pressure, heart attacks, and strokes.
 In addition to publishing several books and reports, CSPI's work led to the FDA's issuing voluntary sodium-reduction guidelines in October 2021.

-Jacobson stepped down as executive director of CSPI in October 2017 and then, as a senior scientist at CSPI, published Salt Wars: The Battle Over the Biggest Killer in the American Diet..
+Jacobson stepped down as executive director of CSPI in October 2017 and then in 2020, as a senior scientist at CSPI, published Salt Wars: The Battle Over the Biggest Killer in the American Diet.
 That book addresses the scientific controversy about the health impact of lowering sodium consumption, industry opposition to government action to lower sodium, and advice to consumers.

 Criticism

-Due to the public-interest passion he brings to his efforts and in part to his criticisms of the food industry, Jacobson's methods have been questioned by the libertarian community, with the Center for Consumer Freedom awarding him "nanny of the year" on three occasions.
+Due to his public-interest approach and in part to his criticisms of the food industry, Jacobson's methods have been questioned by the libertarian community, with the Center for Consumer Freedom awarding him "nanny of the year" on three occasions.
 Some argue that parents have control over their children's diet and can moderate their intake of sugar-sweetened soft drinks.
 However, Jacobson contends that "kids know about vending machines, and they can go to 7-Eleven and get a Big Gulp which contains half a gallon (0.5 usgal)—a thousand calories, almost!—of soda pop in a single serving...
 We've come a long way from the six-and-a-half ounce (6.5 usfloz) Coke bottles some 50 years ago."
+He maintains that marketing unhealthy foods to children has gotten ever tougher with the advent of the internet and smartphones because digital marketing can target individual children and it is harder for parents to know what their children are seeing.